darkimprz/darkimprz.github.io/_posts/2018-4-18-foul-weather-jackets.md

 Garment should give range of motion that is near equal to rowing motion without jacket and pants.
 The vendors and the models that were looked at or referenced:

-Musto: HPX and MPX
+-Musto: HPX and MPX
-Zhik: Isotak 2 Ocean and Race
+-Zhik: Isotak 2 Ocean and Race
-Gill: Ocean Racer and OS1
+-Gill: Ocean Racer and OS1
-Henri Lloyd: Off shore Elite and Pro
+-Henri Lloyd: Off shore Elite and Pro
-Helly Hansen: Aegir Race and Ocean
+-Helly Hansen: Aegir Race and Ocean

 Observations:

 One of the first things that I found out was the difference in the cut between brands is pretty close in the Medium/ Large jacket.
 At six feet tall and 175 lbs.
 I was tight in the Medium jacket and far more comfortable in the Large across all brands.
 Zhik's Isotak 2 was the only jacket I would feel comfortable wearing as a Medium.
 But I would still go for a Large, if I was to buy this jacket as layering underneath could make the fit tighter.